 Life safety (LS) inspection, testing, and maintenance related deficiencies continue to plague hospitals.
 According to The Joint Commission (TJC), in 2012 six of the top 10 cited standards were Environment of Care / Life Safety standards.
 The LS and EC requirements have not changed significantly in recent years and yet hospitals continue to fall short with meeting compliance in these areas.

 EH&E is often asked to assist hospitals with life safety and environment of care compliance.
-Based on our experience, we’ve indentified causes of non-compliance and strategies hospitals can take to help assure a compliant program.
+Based on our experience, we’ve identified causes of non-compliance and strategies hospitals can take to help assure a compliant program.